waldrain/waldrain.github.io/moniwonig.md

 The second cycle on May 14 heated 290 litres of water from 28°C to 59°C, requiring 10.45 kWh of power, using 8.4-5 = 3.4 kWh of electric power from the PV, a COP of 3.07 for A17/W28-59.

-We also see that the WWWP requires max. ca. 550W;
+The third cycle on May 15 seems to have performed much wors with a COP of 2.58 for A19/W35-51.
+Probably some hot water was used during the cycle, bringing in cooler water to fill up.

+The measurements show that the WWWP power requirement depends on the water temperature, starting at ca. 400W at 30°C up to max. ca. 550W around 50°C;
-so, to feed it with the 24V PV system, it should be producing not much less than 20A at 25V.
+so, to feed it with the 24V PV system, it should be producing 16A at 30°C up to 22A at 50°C (25V).

 Looking at costs, we were using ca. 15 kWh of gas to heat ca. 194 litres of water per day in April.
 On May 14, we used 3.3 kWh of electricity (exact amount of hot water used not known).